- Indoor and Outdoor

 Yes, there is an onsite restaurant.

-Beamish Open Air Museum has not told us if they are fully wheelchair friendly.
+No, Beamish Open Air Museum is not wheelchair friendly.

 Yes, Beamish Open Air Museum have stated they are pushchair friendly.